PLEASE CONTACT YOUR STATE SENATOR

 This Commission is too important to delay — it needs to be seated and get to its work as soon as possible.
 Senators need to accept the House-passed version, and not invite further delays by sending this simple bill to conference.

 Please contact your Senator before the Senate votes Thursday (find your Senator by town at http://www.gencourt.state.nh.us/Senate/members/wml.aspx).
 Ask them to support the bill as passed by the House and move this forward as soon as possible.

-The NH Senate voted 22-2 to amend SB193 on Jan.
-30. Instead of authorizing a Dental Hygiene Practitioner in NH this year, as proposed, the amendment calls for a 12-member study commission to work through the end of 2015 to evaluate the dental care delivery system for how well it is meeting the needs of underserved populations.
+The NH Senate voted 22-2 early this year to amend SB193.
+Instead of authorizing a Dental Hygiene Practitioner in NH, as proposed, the amendment replaced the bill with a study commission, which would work through the end of 2015 to evaluate the dental care delivery system for how well it is meeting the needs of underserved populations.
 The House added three positions to the Commission before passing the bill in April, which adds representatives from the disabilities and senior communities to the Commission.